 But if it runs longer and runs during the summer and winter, it will wear out sooner, right?

 Wrong.
 A heat pump is designed to run all year long--like your refrigerator (and when was the last time you had to replace that?)
 Appliance Magazine says heat pumps have about the same life expectancy as a regular central air conditioner used with a gas furnace.
 And even the Gas Research Institute admits in a study report that "As the efficiency of heat pumps is increased, their anticipated life increases as well."
 By contrast, in that same study, the Gas Research Institute suggests that the expected life of gas furnaces will decrease as their efficiency improves.

 Do I have to "oversize" my unit with a heat pump or have larger ductwork?

 A heat pump uses the same sized ductwork as a typical gas furnace/central air conditioning system.
 And unlike gas furnaces, which routinely are oversized, you don't need to over-size a heat pump.
 If you're installing a heat pump in an Energy Action home, you may even need a smaller unit.
 The reason is because Energy Action homes are built for maximum energy savings.

 What about the cooling mode?
 Are heat pumps less efficient in the cooling mode than typical central air conditioners?

 No. Today's heat pumps are generally as efficient as typical central air conditioners.

-We accept cash, check, debit and credit cards:
+We accept cash, check, and all major credit cards